Guilouz/FLSUN-S1-Open-Source-Edition/docs/klipper-configurations-files.md

 - The chosen configuration will be automatically applied.

 !!!
 Note
-    If needed, all Klipper configuration files are available <a href="https://github.com/Guilouz/Klipper-Flsun-S1/tree/master/config">here</a>.
+    The installer downloads the latest version of Klipper configuration files but if needed, they are available <a href="https://github.com/Guilouz/Klipper-Flsun-S1/tree/master/config">here</a>.

 <br />